WinFixOfficial/WinFixOfficia/README.md

 1. Install Python 3 on your system.
 2. Download the `winfix.py` source file from this repository.
 3. Open your command prompt (`cmd`) as an Administrator.
-4. Navigate to the folder and run:
+4. Navigate to the folder and run:     NOTE(ai Command_creator advanced mode is in beta and dosent work so if there is advanced or something like that in the request it will fail im sorry for this it will be fixed shortly)
    ```bash
    python winfix.py